SHIITAKE

 1. Liver Support & Detoxification Enzymes

-• Eritadenine Content: Shiitake mushrooms contain eritadenine, a compound that has been shown to influence lipid metabolism in the liver, potentially aiding in the detoxification process.[26]
+• Eritadenine Content: Shiitake mushrooms contain eritadenine, a compound that has been shown to have potential to influence lipid metabolism in the liver, potentially aiding in the detoxification process.[26]

 2. Beta-Glucans & Immunomodulation